isomerpages/govtech-stp/_familial-ties-lane/travel-and-health-control-measures.md

 	</li>
 </ol>
 	<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>Note 1:</b></p>
-		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Means a traveller who has (i) received full regiment of the Pfizer-BioNTech/Comirnaty, Moderna or WHO EUL Vaccines (refer to "COVID-19 Vaccine EUL issued" section) at least two weeks before arrival in Singapore, and (ii) successfully applied to serve SHN at a place of residence or  serviced apartment.</p>
+		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Means a traveller who has (i) received full regiment of the Pfizer-BioNTech/Comirnaty, Moderna or <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL Vaccines</a> (refer to <b>"COVID-19 Vaccine EUL issued"</b> section) at least two weeks before arrival in Singapore, and (ii) successfully applied to serve SHN at a place of residence or  serviced apartment.</p>
 		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>Note 2:</b></p>
-			<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Applications to serve SHN at a place of residence or serviced apartment can be submitted from 20 Aug, 2359hours via <a href="go.gov.sg/sto-enquiry">this link</a> .
+			<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Applications to serve SHN at a place of residence or serviced apartment can be submitted <b>from 20 Aug, 2359hours via <a href="go.gov.sg/sto-enquiry">this link</a></b> .
 To qualify, the traveller must remain in any Category (I) to (III) countries/regions for 21 consecutive days before arrival in Singapore and occupy a place of residence or serviced apartment:</p>
 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><i>Alone (i.e. no domestic helpers); or</i></li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><i>With vaccinated household members with the same travel history and SHN duration.</i></li>